mopidy/mopidy/docs/ext/local.rst

     Path to directory with local media files.

-.. confval:: local/data_dir

-    Path to directory to store local metadata such as libraries and playlists in.

-.. confval:: local/playlists_dir

-    Path to playlists directory with m3u files for local media.

 .. confval:: local/scan_timeout

     Number of milliseconds before giving up scanning a file and moving on to